kriswiner/PAA3905/README.md

 # PAA3905

- This sketch is for the PAA3905 optical flow sensor.
+ This sketch configures and read data from the PAA3905 optical flow sensor.
  The sensor uses standard SPI for communications at a maximum serial port speed of 2 MHz.
+The sensor data ready is signaled by an active LOW interrupt.

  This sensor offers two sensitivities: standard detection and enhanced detection for rough terrain at > 15 cm height.
 The sensor can automatically switch between bright (>60 lux), low light (>30 lux),